Chssam/pixel_maper/pxls-placemaper/README.md

 Warn:
 - Not accurate, maybe
-- There's tiny difference between Clueless's placemap vs this one (Your choise to believe which one better)
+- There's tiny difference between Clueless's placemap vs this one

 Cover
 - V0.1.1 - Use txt as palette